jeremenichelli/personal-site/posts/2015-08-15-using-web-fonts.md

 ## In the wild

-The best way to test these libraries is to see them working on the web, so I've created <a href="https://jeremenichelli.github.io/web-font-samples" target="_blank">a small site with three sample pages</a>, one for each script.
+The best way to test these libraries is to see them working on the web, so I've created [a small site](//jeremenichelli.github.io/web-font-samples) with three sample pages, one for each script.
 The sample pages don't load any resources that are not related to font management, they measure the time the script gets to the page and detects the font is ready for use.

 After running these sites a few times to get some numbers about the speed of each one, I can say that there are no big differences.
-The average mark was **270ms** to load the library, run the code and show the font with a normal internet home connection.
+The average mark was _270ms_ to load the library, run the code and show the font with a normal internet home connection.

-About weights, **fontfaceonload** is 1.06KB, **fontfaceobserver** is 1.83KB and **webfontloader** 4.46KB, all minified and gzipped.
+About weights, _fontfaceonload_ is 1.06KB, _fontfaceobserver_ is 1.83KB and _webfontloader_ 4.46KB, all minified and gzipped.
 The last one is heavier because it supports various fonts API out of the box.

-Then I've moved to <a href="http://www.webpagetest.org/" target="_blank">www.webpagetest.org</a> to have a better insight of the performance differences between them and I saw that **fontfaceonload** wasn't solving the **FOIT** issue more than once though as a user I didn't catch that blink at all.
+Then I've moved to [WebPageTest](//www.webpagetest.org/) to have a better insight of the performance differences between them and I saw that _fontfaceonload_ wasn't solving the **FOIT** issue more than once though as a user I didn't catch that shift at all.
 I might have missed some step or done something wrong, though I followed the documentation from the repository.
 The other two worked as expected and have become the choice of most developers.

 ### You Only Load Once

 Now that we have nice solutions, we are causing a **FOUT** on purpose to always show text content to the user, but now created a new problem.

-Once the user got to your homepage and starts navigating through your site is going to _experience the same effect in every page_ because, though the font has been previously loaded and cached by the browser, we are not switching to it until we detect it by JavaScript and add a class to the _html_ or _body_ tag.
+Once the user got to your homepage and starts navigating through your site is going to _experience the same effect in every page_ because, though the font has been previously loaded and cached by the browser, we are not switching to it until we detect it by JavaScript and add a class to the `html` or `body` tag.

 This is not hard to solve, once you load the font you can place a cookie.